Maria Anna Mozart: Relationship with Wolfgang

 During their childhood, the four and a half years older Marianne was her brother's idol.
 According to Solomon, "at three, Mozart was inspired to study music by observing his father's instruction of Marianne; he wanted to be like her."
 The two children were very close, and they invented a secret language and an imaginary "Kingdom of Back" of which they were king and queen.
 By the time Wolfgang was a teenager, traveling in Italy, there is often correspondence between the two.
 Wolfgang's contributions, often added on to Leopold's letters, are affectionate, frequently teasing; they included some of the scatological and sexual wordplay in which he indulged with intimates.
 The friendly letters from Wolfgang continued into full adulthood; for instance, in 1784, just before her marriage, Wolfgang teases her about the forthcoming loss of her virginity.

 After his departure for Vienna, her brother sent her works he had composed, so Marianne could perform them at home; these included for example the Prelude and Fugue in C, K. 394 (1782) and the four Preludes K. 395/300g (1777).
 Until 1785, Marianne also received copies from Wolfgang of his piano concertos (up to No. 21) in St. Gilgen.
 In sending the copies, Wolfgang took the trouble to write down the cadenzas for these works that, performing them himself, he would have played from memory or improvisation; the copies Marianne preserved made it possible for pianists to perform the Mozart cadenzas in later years.

-However, a widely noted fact about relationship between the two siblings is that the last letter from Wolfgang to Marianne is dated 1788, fully three years before his death, leading some scholars, e.g. Solomon, to infer that there was a falling out.
+However, a widely noted fact about the relationship between the two siblings is that the last letter from Wolfgang to Marianne is dated 1788, fully three years before his death, leading some scholars, e.g. Solomon, to infer that there was a falling out.
 Otto Jahn likewise judged that the two siblings may have severed their relationship, and suggested various reasons: (Note: Jahn's biographical essay on Marianne Mozart appears as an appendix to (Abert 2007).) that Wolfgang had essentially abandoned his family when he moved off to Vienna, that she did not care for his wife Constanze, and perhaps some friction over the disposal of Leopold's estate in 1787.
 (Note: (Rieger 1990) expresses skepticism about the estate as a source of trouble: "It has falsely been assumed that Nannerl quarrelled with her brother about their father's legacy; however, as a woman she had no legal power, and the negotiations were conducted by her husband.")
 Solomon notes that after Wolfgang's visit to Salzburg with Constanze in 1783, the two siblings never visited again and thus never saw each other's children.